Nightwind416/Derail-Valley-Twitch-Chat-Mod/README.md

 - Add throttling and/or combining when many messages are coming in at once (mostly for VR disruption)
 - Add ability to add usernames to a local 'ignore' list
+- Re-add automated replies and timed messages
+- Add various command responses and triggers
+- See if the career manager can be utilized for deeper Twitch channel settings acces from 'in-game'
+- See about creating own menu/ui, leveraging off the DerailValley UI

 ## Version History

+## 2.0.0 20 Dec 2024

+- Complete code refactor
+-- Removed and replaced TwitchLib with direct coded WebSocket and HTTP clients -- Added automatic OAuth Token request/validating
+-- Temporarily disabled automated and timed messages during base code refactoring

 ## 1.2.0 6 Dec 2024 (internal only)